Monitor Advocate System

 - Ensuring that farmworkers are serviced equitably through the One-Stop Centers (currently branded as American Job Centers);

 - Producing annual service assessments and analyses to promote a better understanding of services to farmworkers and to highlight special efforts and accomplishments by states in serving them; and,

 - Ensuring that all legal protections are afforded to farmworkers and that their complaints are promptly resolved.

-If you believe that your agricultural employment rights have been violated, find out where and how to submit complaints.
+If you believe that your rights have been violated, you may contact your State Monitor Advocate.